 Exhibit Number Description 3.1 Amended and Restated Certificate of Incorporation of Orion Marine Group, Inc. (incorporated herein by reference to Exhibit 3.1 to the Company's Form S-1 filed with the Securities and Exchange Commission on August 20, 2007 (File No. 333-145588)).
 3.2 Amended and Restated Bylaws of Orion Marine Group, Inc. (incorporated herein by reference to Exhibit 3.2 to the Company's Form S-1 filed with the Securities and Exchange Commission on August 20, 2007 (File No. 333-145588)).
 4.1 Registration Rights Agreement between Friedman, Billings, Ramsey & Co., Inc. and Orion Marine Group, Inc. dated May 17, 2007 (incorporated herein by reference to Exhibit 4.1 to the Company's Form S-1 filed with the Securities and Exchange Commission on August 20, 2007(File No. 333-145588)).
-31.1 Certification of the Chief Executive Officer Pursuant to Rules 13a-14 and 15d-14 of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of the Chief Financial Officer Pursuant to Rules 13a-14 and 15d-14 of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 20 32.1 Certification of the Chief Executive Officer and the Chief Financial Officer pursuant to 18 U.S.C.
-1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 20
+10.1 Credit Agreement dated as of June 25, 2012 between Orion Marine Group, Inc. and Wells Fargo Bank, National Association, as Administrative Agent; Wells Fargo Securities, LLC as Sole Lead Arranger and Bookrunner 31.1 Certification of the Chief Executive Officer Pursuant to Rules 13a-14 and 15d-14 of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of the Chief Financial Officer Pursuant to Rules 13a-14 and 15d-14 of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 20

-101.INS 101.SCH 101.CAL 101.DEF 101.LAB XBRL Instance Document XBRL Taxonomy Extension Schema Document XBRL Taxonomy Extension Calculation Linkbase Document XBRL Taxonomy Extension Definition Linkbase Document XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document XBRL Taxonomy Extension Label Linkbase Document
+- 32.1\ Certification of the Chief Executive Officer and the Chief Financial Officer pursuant to 18 U.S.C.
+1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 - 101.INS XBRL Instance Document - 101.SCH XBRL Taxonomy Extension Schema Document - 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document - 101.DEF XBRL Taxonomy Extension Definition Linkbase Document - 101.LAB XBRL Taxonomy Extension Label Linkbase Document - 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document

-^{} filed herewith
+\ filed herewith